Flooristics, LLC

 Share Button

-The environmental conditions make a big difference on how well flooring material performs in its final state.
-With humid environmental conditions, some flooring material like hardwood will expand.
+The environmental conditions make a big difference in how well the flooring material performs in its final state.
+With humid environmental conditions, some flooring materials, like hardwood, will expand.
 In dry conditions, certain materials can contract.
-Hardwood flooring must acclimate before installation to minimize the range of expansion and contractions it encounters.
+Hardwood flooring must acclimate before installation to minimize the range of expansion and contraction it encounters.
 When it comes to proper acclimation, installers must rely on the manufacturers to provide guidance.

 Incorrect acclimation can lead the hardwood to swell or shrink after installation, leaving lots of problems behind.
-For example, if the wood were laid down while expanded with moisture and the final location was dry, there would be big gaps left in the flooring as the panels shrank.
-Proper acclimation is critical for a good looking floor that holds up over many years.
+Installers lay the wood while it is expanded from moisture and place it in a dry environment, so it shrinks and leaves large gaps in the flooring.
+Proper acclimation is critical for a good-looking floor that holds up over many years.

 The bottom line is that flooring installers must read the manufacturer’s recommendations for how to acclimate the material and for how long.
-It’s the best way to guarantee a problem-free installation and to ensure the client is quite pleased with the best final product.
+This approach guarantees a problem-free installation and ensures the client is pleased with the final product.

 Filed Under: Hardwood and Laminate Tagged With: acclimate wood floor, acclimate wood flooring, moisture in wood flooring, wood floor acclimation, wood floor moisture, wood flooring acclimate